Product Specialist - Tractors (A Landpower Graduate Programme Alumni) — Christchurch

 Can you tell us a bit about yourself?

 I am originally from Timaru, I spent a lot of time on my Grandparent’s farm growing up which is where I developed a passion for agriculture.
 I went to study agriculture at Lincoln University.
 During my summer holidays, I worked on a mixed cropping property in South Canterbury and spent two harvest seasons in Western Australia.
 After graduating, I spent a year working on the same cropping farm where I had spent my summer holidays and gained a lot of valuable machinery experience.
-I then applied for a graduate role with Landpower and CLAAS Harvest Centre and I was fortunate enough to have been offered the position.
-I started working for Landpower and CLAAS Harvest Centre at the end of February 2021.
+I then applied for a graduate role with Landpower and CLAAS Harvest Centre and I was fortunate enough to have been offered the position in 2021.

 What does a typical day involve?